teleprint-me/archive/docs/specs/04-Value-Averaging.md

 Holding is usually enforced via a minimum or maximum trade amount and varies amongst brokerages and is outside of the scope of this strategy.

+**Note:** When implementing this strategy, be aware of the specific minimum and maximum trade amounts enforced by the exchange you are using.
+These limits can affect the execution of trades and should be taken into account when developing your trading bot.
+Consider adding an environment variable or configuration setting to handle these requirements, allowing you to easily adjust the values based on the exchange's rules and restrictions.

 | Exchange | Date     | Market Price | Current Target | Current Value | Trade Amount | Total Trade Amount | Order Size | Total Order Size | Interval |
 | -------- | -------- | ------------ | -------------- | ------------- | ------------ | ------------------ | ---------- | ---------------- | -------- |
 | paper    | 01/01/20 | 9,334.98     | 10.00          | 0.00          | 10.00        | 10.00              | 0.00107124 | 0.00107124       | 1        |